 - Hold the bar with both hands at about mid-chest level and with your elbows tucked to your sides for support and stability.

-- Lower the bar back down to your chest slowly and controlled, then repeat.
+- Lower the bar back down to your chest slowly and control, then repeat.

 Tips